vipulnaik/working-drafts/eaf/sbf-extreme-risk-taking-expected-value-and-effective-altruism.md

    considered a positive-EV bet when the company was worth $5 billion may not have felt that different from making a positive-EV bet when the company was worth $5 million.
-So at least the absence of this particular mechanism was tied to the altruistic endgoal of the money.
+So at least the absence of this particular mechanism was tied to the altruistic endgame of the money.

 2. **The founders/owners have a desire to succeed and to not mess